Measure equivalence classification of transvection-free right-angled Artin groups: The Roller boundary of the Salvetti complex

 We denote by $\mathbb P_J$ the set of all parabolic subgroups of $G_\Gamma$ which are contained in a parabolic subgroup whose type admits a nontrivial join decomposition.
 Combining the map $\Phi$ given by Theorem~\ref{theo:roller} with the $G_\Gamma$-equivariant map $\mathbb{S}_J\to\mathbb{P}_J$ sending a standard subcomplex to its stabilizer, we reach the following corollary, which is the form in which Theorem~\ref{theo:roller} will be used in the sequel.

 \begin{cor} Let $\Gamma$ be a finite simple graph.
 There exists a Borel $G_\Gamma$-equivariant map $\partial_R\widetilde{S}_\Gamma\setminus\partial_\reg\widetilde{S}_\Gamma\to\mathbb{P}_J$.

 \end{cor}

 \begin{rk} It is natural to ask how much of the discussion in this section applies to more general $\mathrm{CAT}(0)$ cube complexes.
-For instance, given a $\mathrm{CAT}(0)$ cube complex $X$, possibly with a geometric group action, is there a collection $\mathcal C$ of subcomplexes which split as products of two unbounded cube complexes and a canonical way of assigning to every non-regular point in the Roller boundary an element in $\mathcal C$?
-Of course a more subtle issue is to choose a nice collection of $\mathcal C$ depending one's purpose of application (for instance, in Theorem~\ref{theo:roller}, $\calc$ consists of Salvetti subcomplexes); however, we will not discuss this point here.
+As a starting point, we consider the following geometric question.
+Let $X$ be a $\mathrm{CAT}(0)$ cube complex, possibly with a geometric group action.
+Is it possible to split $\partial_R X$ into a regular part $K_1$, corresponding to ``hyperbolic directions'' in $X$, and a non-regular part $K_2=\partial_{R} X\setminus K_1$, corresponding to ``product regions'' of $X$ in the sense that each point in $K_2$ is contained in the Roller boundary of a subcomplex which splits as a product of two unbounded cube complexes?

-The answer is negative in general.
-Consider $X=[0,1]\times \mathbb R$ with the usual cubical structure.
+Note that in general we cannot take $K_1$ to be $\partial_{\reg} X$.
+Indeed, consider $X=[0,1]\times \mathbb R$ with the usual cubical structure.
 Then every point of the Roller boundary is non-regular, but no subcomplex in $X$ splits as a product of two unbounded cube complexes.
-To remedy this, say that two hyperplanes are \emph{weakly separated} \cite[Section~4.1]{charney2015contracting} if there are only finitely many other hyperplanes intersecting them simultaneously, and define the notion of a \emph{weakly regular} point by replacing strong separation by weak separation in the definition.
+To remedy this, we define a point $\xi\in\partial_R X$ to be \emph{weakly regular} if there exist $N\ge 0$ and an infinite descending chain of halfspaces $\{h_i\}_{i=1}^\infty\subset U_\xi$ such that for any $i\neq j$, there are at most $N$ hyperplanes of $X$ intersecting both $\partial h_i$ and $\partial h_j$.
+Note that the definition of a regular point corresponds to the case where $N=0$ (see \cite[Proposition 7.5]{Fer}).
 In the above example $X=[0,1]\times\mathbb{R}$, every point of the Roller boundary is now weakly regular.
+And we can take $K_1$ to be the collection of weakly regular points.